shabin5785/Golang_notes/GO_1.md

 of these subcommands is run, which compiles the source code from one or more source files whose names end in .go, lin ks it with librar ies, then runs the resulting executable file.

+-If the program is more than a one-shot exp eriment, it’s likely that you would want to compile it once and save the compiled result for later use.
+That is done with go build: